 Erin had considerable television experience prior to her W Network show.
 Following a number of guest host positions at CFTO (now CTV Toronto) and Global, Erin wrote and performed a nightly commentary on CFTO News in 1998 and 1999 called Just So You Know.
 Then, for two seasons, she hosted a nightly talk show (more than 200 episodes) on Rogers Television.
 The lifestyle and wellness program, which could be seen in over two million homes in Southern Ontario, received an award in its second season as Canada's best cable talk show.

 Erin's charitable works are numerous.
-She was a regular participant in the Easter Seals Telethon on CBC television and is a also a staunch supporter of Markham Stouffville Hospital, for which she has hosted fundraising events for over 25 years.
+She was a regular participant in the Easter Seals Telethon on CBC television and is a also a staunch supporter of Markham Stouffville Hospital, for which she has hosted fundraising events for some 30 years.
 Erin has been saluted by the Empire Club, Variety Club and Toastmasters International for her public service work and is a Paul Harris Fellowship recipient from the Rotary Club in recognition of her public service.
+She and Rob are now members of the Rotary Club of Sidney.

 In 2008, the first Erin Davis - Women in Media bursary was awarded to a student at Erin's alma mater, Loyalist College.
 This annual award was established by Erin and her family, in part to recognize and assist promising media students.

 Erin writes a daily internet journal, available at www.erindavis.com.
-About five thousand people enjoy her written journal and its audio version every day and, as in every aspect of her life, Erin is very, very grateful.
+Some 2,500 people enjoy her written journal every day and, as in every aspect of her life, Erin is very, very grateful.
 You can write to her by clicking here.